Representation zeta functions of self-similar branched groups: Proof of Theorem

-In the special case that $G\cong G\wr_X Q$, we recover the result of~\cite{bartholdi-h:zetawreath} as follows: $B=1$, and there is a single representation triple.
-The subgroups $H$ are then in bijection with subgroups of $Q$; if two subgroups $H,H'$ induce the same partitions $\mathscr P(H)=\mathscr P(H')$, then these subgroups contribute many times to~\eqref{eq:formula}, but the M\"obius function gives an inverse contribution.
-The summation on all $\sigma$ may in fact more compactly be written via the zeta function of $H$.
+In the special case that $G\cong G\wr_X Q$, we recover Theorem~3 from~\cite{bartholdi-h:zetawreath} as follows: $B=1$, and there is a single representation triple.
+The subgroups $H$ are then in bijection with subgroups of $Q$.
+Theorems~1 and~3 in~\cite{bartholdi-h:zetawreath} were in fact written in terms of the lattice of partitions of $X$; however, if two subgroups $Q,Q'$ induce the same orbit partition on $X$, then these subgroups contribute many times to~\eqref{eq:formula}, but that multiplicity is compensated by the M\"obius function.
+Since the cohomology classes in question are all trivial, the summation on all $\sigma$ may in fact be written via the zeta function of $Q$.

-Let us return to the approximation of $G$ by its quotients $G_n$.
-Recall that we constructed finite groups $G_n$ with $G_0=B$, and homomorphisms $f_n:G_n\to G_{n-1}$.
-The functional equation~\eqref{eq:formula} may also be interpreted as a functional equation between the zeta functions of $G_n$ and $G_{n+1}$.
-Starting from $G_0=B$, we obtain by iteration and taking a limit the zeta function of $G(B)$; so, in particular, of $\widehat G$.